The Average-Case Complexity of Counting Cliques in Erdos-Renyi Hypergraphs: Introduction

-The threshold $\tau + 1$ also has a natural interpretation as the $k$-clique percolation threshold \cite{derenyi2005clique, palla2007critical, dorogovtsev2008critical}, which roughly corresponds to the largest value of $k$ at which a local search algorithm can explore all the cliques in the hypergraph starting from any given clique.
-In particular, in the graph case of $s = 2$, $\tau + 1$ is the largest integer $k$ such that $\alpha < \frac{1}{k - 1}$, which is exactly the $k$-clique percolation threshold described below.
+\latestedits{The threshold $\tau + 1$ also has a natural interpretation as the $k$-clique percolation threshold \cite{derenyi2005clique, palla2007critical, dorogovtsev2008critical}, defined below.
 Given a hypergraph $G$, define two $k$-cliques of $G$ to be adjacent if they share $(k - 1)$ of their $k$ vertices.
 This induces a hypergraph $G_k$ on the set of $k$-cliques.
 For graphs $G$ drawn from $G(n, c)$, \cite{derenyi2005clique} introduced the $k$-clique percolation threshold of $c = \frac{1}{k - 1} \cdot n^{-\frac{1}{k - 1}}$, above which a giant component emerges in $G_k$.
 This threshold and extensions were rigorously established in \cite{bollobas2009clique}.
+In the graph case of $s=2$, this threshold matches $\tau + 1$, which is the largest integer $k$ such that $\alpha < \frac{1}{k - 1}$.
 Following the same heuristic as in \cite{derenyi2005clique}, our threshold $\tau + 1$ is a natural extension of the $k$-clique percolation threshold to the hypergraph case of $s \ge 3$.
+In other words, $\tau + 1$ roughly corresponds to the largest value of $k$ at which a local search algorithm can explore all the cliques in the hypergraph starting from any given clique.}